5 Hotels with the Best Views in New Zealand

 Paihia itself is a boutique town and it has a rich history.
 Just a few minutes away from the centre, visitors can enjoy a trip to the Waitangi Treaty House where, in 1840, the founding document of New Zealand was signed here in the presence of Maori chiefs and British authorities.

-Wildlife enthusiasts can also take advantage of Bay of Island cruises, which offer amazing opportunities to spot dolphins diving in and out of the water near the bay.
+Wildlife enthusiasts can also take advantage of Bay of Islands cruises, which offer amazing opportunities to spot dolphins diving in and out of the water near the bay.

 2. Scenic Hotel Te Pania, Napier